TiBOcode/astrotibo/src/content/notes/guide-learning.md

 | Develop fine muscle control for chord shapes & fingerpicking          | 📝Understanding the complex relationship between left hand and right hand |
 | Acting Music Theory                                                   | Understanding Music Theory                                                |
 | Being able to produce the sound you imagine                           | Visualizing chord shapes on the fretboard                                 |
-It sounds like you've broken down a skill into manageable parts, which is a great strategy for learning.
-With a clear roadmap, it's easier to track progress and focus on specific areas that need improvement.
-What's the skill or subject you're working on, and how's the roadmap shaping up so far?
-- [ ]